 How do you think these actives have helped your own personal development as a player?

-For me, sometimes I’m maybe a bit more of a reserved or laid back player.
-I think it helps with my communication and allows me to help others who are struggling.
+I’m a laid back player, which allows me to help others who are struggling.

 What does your training and nutritional regimes look like as a professional athlete?

-The nutrition part is important, and obviously carbohydrates are a massive help for when you need energy.
-Then after the gym and training, getting your proteins on board through shakes for your muscles.
+The nutrition part is important, carbohydrates, for when you need energy, getting your proteins on board.